whosramoss/whosramoss/README.md

 </div>

 ---
 Brazilian software engineer focused on front-end development and motion experiences for business and entertainment goals.
 A creative mind with a keen eye for design brings user interfaces to life through innovative interactions and eye-catching animations.
-I'm working on my own projects in [NextJS](https://nextjs.org/) using [TypeScript](https://www.typescriptlang.org/) and in parallel learning [Threejs](https://threejs.org/), [Framer Motion](https://framer.com/motion) and product analysis to improve integration and contribute end-to-end to software development .

 #### My Projects
 - [MELODARRAY](https://melodarray.com)